Application for Admission

-Students may apply directly to the Department for either the Masters or Ph.D. degree program of study.
+Students may apply directly to the Department for the Ph.D. degree program of study.
 Students carry out research in a specific area of Virology, Bacteriology, or Immunology and are prepared for careers in academic, governmental or industrial settings.
 Degree requirements include successful completion of course work and submission and defense of a thesis/dissertation based on original research carried out under the supervision of a department faculty member.

 Application materials must include:

 - Personal statement, including a description of prior research experience

 - Transcripts from B.S., B.A. or Master's degree in microbiology, biological or life sciences

 - GRE score report (preferred percentile scores are as follows: Verbal=50%, Quantitative = 70% and Analytical Writing =40%).

 - TOEFL or IELTS score report (applicants for whom English is her/his second language)